Posted on

 Cellulite and Circulation

 While not scientifically proven, some claim that dry brushing may temporarily reduce the appearance of cellulite by improving blood flow.
-Cellulite is described as an “esthetically unacceptable cosmetic problem for most postadolescent women.”
+Cellulite is described as an “aesthetically unacceptable cosmetic problem for most post adolescent women.”
 (1)

 Cellulite affects the majority of women, no matter their size or weight.